Fall is a time when the weather cools down, and our schedules become packed with meetings, get-togethers, and holiday celebrations.

 Are you looking for even more granola recipes to make throughout the year?
 Here are some of our favorite varieties:

+What are your favorite ways to use pumpkin in the fall?
 How will you enjoy this crunchy and tasty autumn treat?
 Tell us in the comments below, and be sure to rate the recipe as well after you’ve given it a try!

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.